 Most of this area is high-clearance 4WD country, but the pond just south of I-70 provides a great opportunity for just about any vehicle in dry conditions.
 Upon exiting, turn south onto Temple Mountain Road and follow as it turns westward to parallel the interstate for about 1.8 miles.
 The pond stands just over a mile down the road.
 Follow the road around the bend for another mile or so, watching for burros grazing south of the pond.

 Those equipped for rugged terrain can try the Jeep trail just south of the freeway exit.
 Watch for the narrow dirt road on your left immediately beyond the cattle guard.
 This trail runs parallel to I-70 for about 3/4 mile before turning southward.
 I spotted the pair pictured below along this two mile southward stretch.

-To reach the best viewing areas, you'll want to start on the north side of I-70.
+To reach the best viewing areas, you'll want to start on the north side of I-70, again from Exit 131.
 Follow Buckhorn Draw Road (paved) about 3.6 miles eastward, turning right on the dirt road toward Hyde Draw, and right again 1/4 mile later to pass under I-70 to the south side.
 Be prepared for mud and standing water throughout this area.

 Coming out of the viaduct, you'll immediately reach a crossroad presenting three options.
 Turning right will take you along a rather rugged Jeep trail, terminating about 1.5 miles to the west.
 The photos below were captured along this trail.

 Continuing straight through the crossroad leads to a waterhole about 1.5 miles directly south.
 The photos below were taken at this location.